charlottedaumal/hopfield-networks/README.md

 # Associative Memory Engine with Hopfield Dynamics

 **Author:** Charlotte Daumal & Clemence Kiehl
-**Context:** This project was completed as part of the *Projects in informatics for SV* course taught by Prof. Alexander Mathis
+**Context:** This project was completed as part of the *Projects in informatics for SV* course taught by Prof. Alexander Mathis at EPFL
 **Language:** Python
 **Date:** December 2021